 - Quick exposure across the display network and Google shopping

-- Utilises automated bidding strategies and machine learning.
+- Utilizes automated bidding strategies and machine learning

-If you setup a shopping feed for your ecommerce website, Smart Shopping campaigns can be the easiest way to get started with any ecommerce brand in the ecosystem of Google.
+If you set up shopping feed for your eCommerce website, Smart Shopping campaigns can be the easiest way to get started with any eCommerce brand in the ecosystem of Google.

-Note: As with any online advertising campaign, you need to test and apply, rinse and repeat, for the best performance appraisal of your ad campaigns…
+As with any online advertising campaign, you need to test and apply, rinse, and repeat, for the best performance appraisal of your ad campaign.

-- Start small – Smart Shopping campaigns tend to have priority over existing campaigns for identical products, hence the smart ones may disrupt the normal activities and performance of these ads.
-You should start with a particular product group, leaving the rest in normal shopping campaign mode.
-This way, you will not disturb any other Google Ads activities or their performance levels.
+- Start Small – Smart Shopping campaigns tend to have priority over existing campaigns for identical products, hence the smart ones may disrupt the normal activities and performance of these ads.
+You should start with a particular product group, leaving the rest in a normal shopping campaign mode.

-- Testing is a must – Performance evaluation can be done after only 15 minutes.
+- Testing is Must – Performance evaluation can be done very quickly.
 If you are satisfied with this performance, proceed further and add other product groups to get to the stage of having a full product catalog running through the system.

-- Avoid duplicates – In the event that you are adding the whole product catalog within a single Smart Shopping campaign, you should pause your existing shopping and dynamic remarketing campaigns.
-Although it is believed that Smart Shopping campaigns have priority over the existing campaigns for the same products, Google still advises you to pause the regular campaigns to avoid over-serving ads and wasting budget.
+- Avoid Duplicates – In the event that you are adding the whole product catalog within a single Smart Shopping campaign, you should pause your existing shopping and dynamic remarketing campaigns.

-- Segmentation of products – If you have a big catalog of different products, you might face problems.
+- Segmentation of Products – If you have a big catalog of different products, you might face problems.
 There might be strong competition between some products that result in higher CPCs and lower ROI.
-Again, some products may have lower CPCs and may be more expensive but offer higher ROI with the same sales.
-So, if you are willing to use a target ROAS strategy, you will want to segment products in individual campaigns to see separate ROAS values.
-This way you will not miss out on any of the products that have natural returns far from your target ROAS.
+If you are willing to use the target ROAS strategy, you should segment products in individual groups to see separate ROAS values.

-- Strategise wisely – Think tactically before selecting bidding strategies as this can have a significant impact on your campaigns.
-You can get maximised ROI within a specific budget with maximised conversion values, but an ROAS strategy will stick to the target set by you.
+- Strategize Wisely – Think tactically before selecting bidding strategies as this can have a significant impact on your campaigns.
+You can get maximized ROI within a specific budget with maximized conversion values, but an ROAS strategy will stick to the target set by you.
 Hence your strategies should be robust ones.

-Before starting a Smart Shopping campaign, you must make sure you’ve met the following requirements:
+Before you set your campaign live make sure you’ve met the following requirements:

 - You should have a Google Ads account and a Merchant Center account